anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Nothing diminishes anxiety faster than action.
+Quote: Change your thoughts and you change your world.

-By: Walter Inglis Anderson
+By: Norman Vincent Peale